finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 # **GetInstrumentIdentifierTypes**
 > ResourceListOfInstrumentIdTypeDescriptor GetInstrumentIdentifierTypes ()

-[EARLY ACCESS] GetInstrumentIdentifierTypes: Get instrument identifier types
+GetInstrumentIdentifierTypes: Get instrument identifier types

 Retrieve a list of all valid instrument identifier types and whether they are unique or not.
 An instrument must have a value for at least one unique identifier type (it can have more than one unique type and value).
 In addition, a value is automatically generated for a LUSID Instrument ID (LUID) unique type by the system.
 An instrument can have values for multiple non-unique identifier types (or it can have zero non-unique types and values).